Out-of-Domain Robustness via Targeted Augmentations: Experiments on real-world datasets

 Although neither \cam nor \birds have associated linear fits, we observe similar trends in \reffig{scatterplots}, with targeted augmentations offering significant OOD gains even at similar ID performances as other methods.

-\tightparagraph{Ablation on $\xcore$.} To further demonstrate the utility of preserving $\xcore$, we ran ablations on the targeted augmentations for \iwc and \birds, which both preserve habitat features.
+\tightparagraph{Ablation on $\xcore$.} To demonstrate the importance of preserving $\xcore$, we modified the targeted augmentations for \iwc and \birds to be non-selective.
 On \iwc, \cpsamey selectively pastes animal foregrounds onto backgrounds from domains which also observe $y$ in the training set; as an ablation, we studied \cpall, which draws backgrounds from all training domains, including cameras in which $y$ was not observed.
 Similarly, on \birds, \cpsamer only pastes calls onto recordings from the original microphone's region; as an ablation, we studied \cpallr, which merges recordings indiscriminately.
-In \reftab{habitat_ablation}, we see that preserving habitat features is useful---randomizing this feature, as in our ablations, decreases OOD performance by 1.8\% on \iwc and 4.1\% on \birds.
+These modified augmentations fail to preserve habitat features $\xcore$.
+In \reftab{habitat_ablation}, we see that preserving $\xcore$ is important---compared to their targeted variants, the modified augmentations decrease OOD performance by 1.8\% on \iwc and 4.1\% on \birds.

 \tightparagraph{Targeted augmentations improve OOD performance when finetuning CLIP.} We also applied our targeted augmentations to CLIP ViT-L/14 \citep{radford2021learning}, a large-scale vision-language model (\reftab{clip}).
 Targeted augmentations offer 1.1\% and 2\% OOD average gains over unaugmented finetuning on \iwc and \cam.